Notodden Airport: Facilities

 The airport consists of a 1393 by 40 m asphalted runway aligned 12–30.
 County Road 152 crosses the runway, forcing the road to close when the full length runway is in use.
 It has a flight information service (AFIS) and is located 19 m above mean sea level.
 It has category 3 fire fighting and a rescue vessel.
 The airport is equipped with an instrument landing system.
 In connection with the airport lies a water aerodrome, which uses Heddalsvatnet for landing and take-off.
 The area for landing and take-off is 1000 by 100 m and has the same center-line as the runway.

 The airport is operated by the limited company Notodden Lufthavn AS, which is again owned by Notodden Municipality.
 Tuven is dominated by general aviation, in part organized by Notodden flyklubb and Kongsberg flyklubb.
-In 2010, the airport had 5,078 aircraft movements and 3,423 passengers, making it the scheduled airport in Norway the fewest passengers.
+In 2010, the airport had 5,078 aircraft movements and 3,423 passengers, making it the scheduled airport in Norway with the fewest passengers.
 Flyteknisk, a retailer and maintainer of Cessna aircraft, including seaplanes, is based at the airport.